Stability of SIS Spreading Processes in Networks with Non-Markovian Transmission and Recovery

-In this section, we use the results in the previous section to analyze the exponential stability of the GeNeSIS model under Assumption~\ref{assm:phaseTYpe}.
-Specifically, we first present a necessary and sufficient condition for the stability in terms of the eigenvalues of a matrix whose size grows exponentially fast with respect to the relevant parameters.
-In order to overcome this computational difficulty, we then present an alternative stability condition based on the representation of the GeNeSIS model as the stochastic differential equations~\eqref{eq:SDE:transmission} and \eqref{eq:SDE:recovery}.
-Throughout this section, we consider the GeNeSIS model with transmission and recovery times following, respectively, phase-type distributions $(\phi, T)$ and $(\psi, R)$.
-The following proposition states a stability condition for the GeNeSIS model, extending the stability analysis on the SIS model in~\cite{VanMieghem2009a}:
+{In this section, we use our previous results to bound the exponential decay rate of the GeNeSIS model under Assumption~\ref{assm:phaseTYpe}.
+We begin by presenting a characterization of the decay rate in terms of the eigenvalues of a matrix whose size grows exponentially with respect to the model parameters.
+To overcome the difficulty of computing the eigenvalues of a very large matrix, we then present an alternative bound on the decay rate based on the representation of the GeNeSIS model as the stochastic differential equations~\eqref{eq:SDE:transmission} and~\eqref{eq:SDE:recovery}.}

+{Throughout this section, we consider the GeNeSIS model with transmission and recovery times following, respectively, phase-type distributions $(\phi, T)$ and~$(\psi, R)$ (i.e., satisfying~Assumption~\ref{assm:phaseTYpe}).
+The following proposition illustrates the computational difficulty in computing the exponential decay rate of the GeNeSIS model:}

-\begin{proposition} Let $\Pi$ be the infinitesimal generator of the Markov process~$\xi$ defined in Corollary~\ref{cor:xi}, and let $r < 0$ be the maximum real part of the non-zero eigenvalues of~$\Pi$.
-Then, the GeNeSIS model is exponentially mean stable with decay rate~$\lambda$ if and only if $\lambda \leq -r$. \end{proposition}
+\begin{proposition} Let $Q \in \mathbb{R}^{N_\xi \times N_\xi}$ be the transition rate matrix of the Markov process~$\xi$ (see \eqref{eq:def:xi} for the definition of $\xi$), and let $r < 0$ be the maximum real part of the non-zero eigenvalues of~$Q$.
+Then, the exponential decay rate of the GeNeSIS model is given by